Key Takeaways

 Product Liability Insurance Requirements: Bottom Line

-Product liability insurance isn't legally mandated, but high-risk businesses shouldn't skip it.
-Food manufacturers, electronics companies, toy makers and private label retailers face significant exposure from defective products.
-Smart business owners pair product liability coverage with other types of business insurance for complete protection.
+Product liability insurance isn't legally mandated, but high-risk businesses shouldn't skip coverage.
+Food manufacturers, electronics companies, toy makers and private label retailers face major costs from defective products.
+Most business owners pair product liability coverage with other business insurance types for complete protection.

 Do You Need Product Liability: FAQ